Thequantums/ECE183DA/lab2/Readme.md

 simulation_states.txt: Output file for simulation.py.
 Format is a four-tuple, which represents the four states x y theta theta_dot

 paperbot->Software->paperbot.ino: Attempt to add wireless data transmission functionality to paperbot.
 Incomplete, other modified files in Software folder are attempts at same implmention and are also incomplete

+Lab2Data.xlsx: Analysis and plotting of an individual test, used to determine the x-offset needed.

+Lab 2 Data Analysis.xlsx: Analysis and plotting of simulation states against estimation states, used for error analysis and evaluation of Kalman filter.